mjlambiase/Fall21Python2_Maya/Final_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 # Gas Prices
 -------------------------------------------------------------------------------------------------------------------------------------
-# Other consiserations that are unfavorably associated with Covid lockdowns and restrictions
+# Other consiserations that are unfavorably associated with Covid lockdowns/restrictions
     - Mental health
     - Drug crisis
     - Crime